-Of course, this is all happening under the genial eyes of the international community, which considers Lebanon through the costs associated with sheltering hundreds of thousands of refugees and what the country represents in terms of the risk associated with the sharply increasing number of refugees, cross-national Sunni extremism and increasing Sunni/Shia polarization.
+Of course, this is all happening under the genial eyes of the international community, which considers Lebanon through the costs associated with sheltering hundreds of thousands of refugees and what the country represents in terms of the risk associated with the sharply increasing number of refugees, cross-national Sunni extremism and increasina Sunni/Shia polarization.

 At no time in the recent past has the Lebanese Shia community been held so tightly in the grip of the dialectic of fear and protection that Hezbollah is imposing today.
-While the "Zionist threat" once gave Hezbollah license to justify keeping its weapons and partnering with the Lebanese state, it also enabled the organization to maintain a condition of militarization/ mobilization within the Shia community.
+While the "Zionist threat" once gave Hezbollah license to justify keeping its weapons and partnering with the Lebanese state, it also enabled the organization to maintain a condition of militarization/mobilization within the Shia community.
 However, the "Zionist threat" has since been displaced by the "Takfiri terrorist threat."
 While the preceding threat helped Hezbollah centralize power and strength, the new one appears to be having an opposite effect.

 While it seems logical to accept Hezbollah's demonization of the takfiri, it is also advisable to bear in mind that in Lebanon, such disparagement is creating a hotbed for all types of Sunni extremism.
-In other words, it is fomenting a partisan war on terror.

 Moreover, while the tendency to depend on joint Hezbollah-Lebanese state efforts (such as those being provided by the Lebanese Armed Forces to protect the country from Sunni Islamist terrorism may seem logical, it is also cynical.
+13 After all, the side effect of that option will only encourage Lebanese Sunni and Shia alike to generate more "radicals" to support "good" or "bad" causes which will only produce evermore Shouhadaa....